+Step one is to remove the large dirt particles from your barbecue.
 Before you really begin thoroughly cleaning your grill, start off by turning the grill on for five to ten minutes so that any food debris is warm and easier to remove.
 Once you’ve turned off your grill and it’s cooled slightly, take a scraper (not a plastic one - a metal spatula is ideal) and gently push off any large food clumps or burned-on stains.
 It’s best to start at the top and work your way down so that dirt doesn’t fall where you’ve just cleaned.
 Be careful not to scratch too deeply during this step as you don’t want to remove any non-stick coatings the grill may have.
 It’s also important to remember that this step is just to remove large pieces of dirt, not every stain possible.

 When it comes to cleaning the burners, brush the dirt off in the same direction as your burner holes to avoid getting even more dirt into them.
 If your burner has round holes, a toothpick or flossing stick is good for reaching inside.

-How to clean your barbecue grill: Take off the racks
+How to clean the barbecue grill racks

 Next up, take any removable racks out of your barbecue grill so that you can give them a good clean.
 It’s important to avoid using harsh chemical and strong cleansers on the racks, although it might seem like a handy shortcut.
 Instead, opt for a homemade cleaning solution such as water, baking soda and white vinegar, or dishwashing liquid.
 Failing that, some racks will even be suitable to pop into your dishwasher on the pot or pan setting.